Bike or Hike Vancouver’s Salmon Creek Greenway Trail

 Plan to finish your adventure back where you started!
 Back at Klineline Pond, kid-friendly play spaces and plenty of picnic tables make for a lovely finishing line.
 We enjoyed watching people fish for their supper, a new and fascinating sight for my 4-year-old.

 If trail riding isn’t your thing, it’s worth a visit just to come spend the day at this peaceful urban pond.
 Open for fishing and swimming, a small sandy beach sits near a playground — don’t miss the splash pad! — and is a popular spot to cool off on warm days.
-PRO TIP: Bring buckets and shovels and nab a picnic table in the shade to really make a day of it.
+Pro Tip: Bring buckets and shovels and nab a picnic table in the shade to really make a day of it.

 Love this post?
 Check out our list of Kid-Friendly Bike Paths.